microsoft/winget-pkgs/README.md

 ### Using Windows Package Manager YAML Generator
 If you prefer to use a GUI to generate YAML files, you can use the **Windows Package Manager YAML Generator**.
 It is available as an app [in the Microsoft Store](https://www.microsoft.com/en-us/p/windows-package-manager-yaml-generator/9p3n60fs22k5) and the code is also available [on GitHub](https://github.com/ptorr-msft/WinGetYamlGenerator).

+Atention that although Windows Package Manager YAML Generator can create YAML files with multiple installers, winget don't support more than one installer for now.

 ## Test your manifest
 Now that you have authored your manifest, you should make sure it works as expected.
 1) Verify the syntax.
 You can do that by typing the following command: `winget validate <manifest>`